onkoe/barretts-club/content/posts/yt-dlp.md

 ## Online

-Finally, if no other options do, you can use the web interface!
-On iOS devices in particular, I prefer using a web interface instead.
+If you can't use any of these other options, there's a website known as `cobalt` you can use as an alternative.

-The iOS Shortcut uses projectlounge's site underneath, so if you want, you can just paste links into their website instead!
-You can find [the website here](https://projectlounge.pw/ytdl).
+iOS users will love this site, as it provides a handy iOS shortcut!

-It works great, and unlike many of the other websites, the person behind it has a clear path to sustaining their website.
-Donate to them [here](https://patreon.com/TheEssem)!
+However, it's worth noting that Cobalt doesn't support some websites that `yt-dlp` does.
+It spins its own parsers and [doesn't use existing tools](https://github.com/wukko/cobalt/issues/95) whatsoever.
+If that's alright with you, you'll love Cobalt!

-{{ cache_image(alt="a screenshot of the minimal downloader website. it has many download links for each resolution.", link="/images/yt-dlp/lounge.webp", filetype="webp") }}
+{{ cache_image(alt="a screenshot of the minimal downloader website.", link="/images/yt-dlp/cobalt.webp", filetype="webp") }}

 ## Conclusion